chainguard-dev/terraform-infra-common/modules/regional-service/README.md

   telemetry data from out services (for use with the dashboard modules).

-For the most part, we have tried to expose a roughly compatible shape to the cloud run v2 service itself, with two primary changes:
+For the most part, we have tried to expose a roughly compatible shape to the cloud run v2 service itself, with one primary change:

-1. Instead of an `image` string we take a `source` object to feed to `ko_build`,
-2. In addition to `env` we support `regional-env`, where the value is a map from region to regional value.
+1. In addition to `env` we support `regional-env`, where the value is a map from region to regional value.
 This can be used to pass different environment values to services based on the region they are running in (e.g.
    `cloudevent-broker` ingress endpoint or another regionalized service's